 - How do people understand vague adjectives in context?
 [CogSci, 2023]

-How do we understand language (and reason in general) with so few computational resources?
+How do people reason about general problems (like language) with so few computational resources?

 - Modeling open-world cognition as on-demand synthesis of probabilistic models.